-HRWC encourages green infrastructure across this spectrum, from landscape to site scale.
+HRWC encourages green infrastructure from landscape to site scale.
 We are working with municipalities to plan for Green Infrastructure across their jurisdictions that can then be implemented in a neighborhood or a specific site.

 We work with communities throughout the watershed to hold public workshops to discuss green infrastructure – the forests, wetlands, lakes, streams and other open areas that clean the air, filter polluted runoff, replenish drinking water supplies, provide habitat for fish and wildlife, and maintain quality of life.